Gilligan’s Island Transcript

 SKIPPER

-Mister Howell, how would you like it if I put you in the drivers seat?
+Mister Howell, how would you like it if I put you in the driver's seat?

 MR HOWELL